hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 [Kafdrop](https://github.com/obsidiandynamics/kafdrop) is an open-source tool with an appealing web UI for browsing a Kafka deployment.

-It is used here as a way to independently browse the input to the Trade Monitor.
+It is used here as a way to independently browse the input to the Transaction Monitor.
 This could equally be done with the Kafka's command line "`kafka-console-consumer.sh`" tool, although items are written to the topic at a high rate, so command line output tends to flood the screen.